You are here

 - How Things Make History.
 The Roman Empire and its Terra Sigillata Pottery.
 Amsterdam: Amsterdam University Press.
 2016

-- Materializing Roman Histories: Beyond Instrumentalism and Representation.
+- Materialising Roman Histories.
 Ed. with Pitts, Martin.
 Oxford: Oxbow.
 2017

 - Networks or work-nets?
 Actor-Network Theory and multiple social topologies in the production of Roman terra sigillata.
-The Connected Past.
+In The Connected Past.
 Network Studies in Archaeology and History.
-Ed.
-Brughmans, Tom.
+Eds.
+Brughmans, Tom, Anna Collar, and Fiona Coward.
 Oxford: Oxford University Press.
 35-56.
 2016

 - Globalisation and material culture: the road ahead, review of M. Pitts and M.J.
 Versluys (eds) (2015) Globalisation and the Roman World.
 World History, Connectivity, and Material Culture, Cambridge: Cambridge University Press, Journal of Roman Archaeology 28, 641-646.
 2015